What Is the Best Options Trading Advisory Service?

 Especially, don't be misled by their client testimonials.
 Please see my other article on the subject of testimonials.

 So, how does one go about finding a good picker?
 I’m afraid it’s a hit or miss system.
 For stocks you can google ‘stock picking service’ or ‘stock advisory service’ and you will come up with quite a selection.
-For options you can do the same thing.
+For options, you can do the same thing.
 Google ‘stock options picking service’ or ‘stock options advisory service’.

 Since my specialty is stock options I may be a little more help in this area.
 In January of 2017 I decided to do a study of the various option picking services to see which ones were worth subscribing to.
-Using google to do my search I found 16 online sites worth investigating.
-There were actually a lot more than just 16 but only 16 were worth exploring in my opinion.
+Using Google to do my search I found 16 online sites worth investigating.
+There were actually a lot more than just 16 but only 16 were worth investigating in my opinion.
 After studying each and every one of them I narrowed down my selection to 11 pickers.
 I then subscribed to the services of these eleven.
 Shown below are the results of my trades with these eleven pickers.

 As you can see from the table, except for two pickers, all listed pickers delivered losses.
 Looking at the numbers, OptionAlarm is the clear winner in the contest with Steady Options coming in second place.
 Steady Options offers a very conservative and safe trading system but is difficult to follow if you are just following option picks.
 They require a deep knowledge of the system they use and in most cases leaves it up to the client to decide when and how to enter and exit their selected options.
 The pickers that show little trading activity I abandoned early in my study because they just didn’t show much potential and their investing method was not to my liking.